allwater-cmd/allwater-cmd.github.io/_posts/2026-05-27-extreme-value-distributions.md

 $$f(x) = e^{-(x+e^{-x})}$$

-Let's work through an example using a synthetic 20-year precipitation dataset.
+Let's work through an example using a synthetic 20-year precipitation dataset in Python.
 The dataset has already been processed to present an annual maxima series of 24-hour (1-day) rainfall.
 Feel free to copy the table into an Excel sheet if Python isn't your thing.
+Within the following sections, the data is assumed to come from `annual_max_rainfall.csv`.

 | year | annual_max_mm |
 | --- | --- |